Go Back

 Method

-1. Place the cubed watermelon flesh into a blender.
+3. Place the frozen watermelon into a blender or food processor.